Proper grammar is vital for digital marketing and the content on your website.

 Content History 101

-Back in the earlier 2000’s, when we had to walk five miles to school uphill both ways, the thing most digital marketers did was take content from someone else’s site, put it in software, then spin it.
-This newly created robot would then spin the content and change words that had same meanings and mainly make it so content could be cheap and fast.
+Back in the earlier 2000s, when we had to walk five miles to school uphill both ways, the thing most digital marketers did was take content from someone else’s site, put it in software, then spin it.
+This newly created robot would spin the content and change words that had the same meanings and mainly make it so content could be cheap and fast.

-And what you ended up with is no surprise: grammar errors and stupid sentences that made no sense.
+And what you ended up with is no surprise: grammar errors and incoherent sentences that were more than a little tough to read.

 For our content, before we could have editors, we relied heavily on programs like Grammarly.